- Cashfloat introduce a full guide to protecting your money and property from robbers

 Theft Costs Time and Money

 After being robbed, then not only will you lose possessions of monetary and possibly sentimental value but you will have to deal with the aftermath.
 Reporting the theft or fraud to the police does not guarantee that you will recover your belongings or savings.
-Then, you might have to deal with making a claim on your insurance policy.
+You might have to deal with making a claim on your insurance policy.
 Your contribution towards the claim (your excess) means that even if you have a new for old insurance policy, then you will never receive the full replacement price for the lost item.
 You must also add losing your no claims bonus to what it costs you in the long term.
-Let’s not forget the wasted hours of filling in forms, the endless telephone calls to cancel credit cards and the sheer inconvenience of not having your car or your mobile phone.
+Let’s not forget the wasted hours of filling in forms.
+Including, the endless telephone calls to cancel credit cards and the sheer inconvenience of not having your car or your mobile phone.
 All in all, theft costs you money but also time.

 Protecting Your Property – Where do you Start?

 Holiday time is always a time when people feel more worried about the possibility of theft.
-Chapter 9 gives some tips on protecting your property that is closest to you; namely protecting your home and vehicle while Chapter 10 explains how to enjoy a carefree holiday without worrying about being robbed both in the hotel and when you are out and about sightseeing.
+Chapter 9 gives some tips on protecting your property that is closest to you; namely protecting your home and vehicle.
+Chapter 10 explains how to enjoy a carefree holiday without worrying about being robbed both in the hotel and when you are out and about sightseeing.

 Did you know you are 20 times more likely to be a victim of theft via the Internet than you are to come face-to-face with a burglar or mugger?